Jorge Cabezas Hurtado: Club career

 Cabezas Hurtado is a product of Real Cartagena's academy: he made his professional debut for the club on 14 April 2021, coming on as a substitute in the second half of the Copa Colombia match against Llaneros, which ended in a 0–0 draw.
 The striker scored his first senior goal on 27 February 2022, netting the winner in a 1–2 Categoría Primera B victory over Real Santander.
 Then, on 20 April of the same year, he scored his first brace in a 3–1 league win over Boyacá Chicó.

 On 3 October 2022, it was officially announced that Cabezas Hurtado had agreed to join EFL Championship side Watford on a permanent deal, signing a contract that would begin in the summer of 2023 and last until 2029.
 However, on 19 December of the same year, the transfer's activation was anticipated to January 2023, as the forward was officially set to join Categoría Primera A side Independiente Medellín on a six-month loan, with an option to extend the deal until the end of the 2023 season.

 On 8 March of the same year, Cabezas Hurtado made his Copa Libertadores debut, coming on for Miguel Monsalve at the 64th minute of a 1–1 draw against Magallanes, in the first leg of the third qualifying stage.
 Four days later, he also made his league debut, starting in a 2–0 defeat to Boyacá Chicó.
 Finally, on 15 March, he featured in the second leg of the Copa Libertadores tie against Magallanes, which saw DIM gain a 2–0 win and advance to the group stage of the competition.

 On 2 August 2023, Cabezas Hurtado joined Major League Soccer club New York Red Bulls on loan through the end of the 2023 season.
-While in New York he also featured five times for New York Red Bulls II of the MLS Next Pro, scoring the opening goal in a 5–4 victory over Chicago Fire FC II on 28 August 2023.
+While in New York he also featured five times for the New York Red Bulls II of the MLS Next Pro, scoring the opening goal in a 5–4 victory over the Chicago Fire II on 28 August 2023.

 On 6 January 2024, Cabezas Hurtado made his Watford debut as a substitute in a 2–1 FA Cup win over Chesterfield, providing the assist for Tom Dele-Bashiru's injury time winner.

 On 1 February 2024, Cabezas Hurtado joined EFL League Two side Gillingham on loan for the remainder of the 2023-24 season.
 He made his league debut for the Kent-based side two days later, coming on as a substitute in the 63rd minute of a 1-1 home draw with Walsall.
 In his third appearance for the club, he sustained a knee injury, which ultimately forced him to return to his parent club for treatment.

 On 15 August 2024, Cabezas Hurtado joined Greek side PAOK on a season-long loan, with an option to buy.

+On 29 July 2025, Cabezas Hurtado joined Colombian side Millonarios on a season-long loan, with an option to buy.